 No end to the 80s

 Vintage styles are having a revival, but it’s wise to mix old-school trends with modern clothes.
 Dressing like it’s still the 1980s can give the impression you’re out of touch and find it difficult to embrace change.
-If you’re into vintage, mix it up with classic pieces to keep it professional.
+If you’re into vintage, mix it up with modern pieces to keep it professional, for example, pairing a pullover and shirt with contemporary accessory like a wireless internet enabled smartwatch.

 Work wardrobe goals